Y0Coss/docs-fork/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-gb.md

 ## Go further

-Below are some links to our guides on the main options available with our web hosting plans:
+Below is a selection of our guides detailing the main features offered with our web hosting plans:

 - [Web Hosting - How to configure an SSL certificate](/pages/web_cloud/web_hosting/ssl_on_webhosting).
 - [Speeding up your website with CDN](/pages/web_cloud/web_hosting/cdn_how_to_use_cdn).